emmicayer/Mechatronics-Repository/docs/index.rst

 Mechatronics Term Project Documentation
 ================================

 This homepage outlines the hardware, drivers, state machine, and relevent diagrams and plots for the control of Romi for the Fall 2025 Mechatronics game track.
+All written code and documentation was completed by Emmi Cayer and Erin Maxwell.

 .. toctree::